eDonnes124/Town-Of-Us-R/README.md

 ## Mayor
 ### **Alignment: Crewmate (Support)**
-The Mayor can vote multiple times.
-The Mayor has a Vote Bank, which is the number of times they can vote.
+The Mayor has a Vote Bank, with which is the number of times they can vote.
 They have the option to abstain their vote during a meeting, adding that vote to the Vote Bank.
 As long as not everyone has voted, the Mayor can use as many votes from their Vote Bank as they please.
 This role cannot be converted in Cultist mode.

 ### Game Options